-A student may waive the communication requirement by:
+HD 231 Communication for Empowerment A student may waive the communication requirement by:

-- - a.
+- 1. All of the following: - a.
 The completion of your first course with a full-time Pacific Oaks faculty member.
-If in your first semester you do not have a course with a full-time faculty member, a course taught by a Credential / MFCC core adjunct faculty member may be substituted. - A waiver petition, signed by that faculty member, attesting to your ability to communicate according to the above definition, or - 2.
+If in your first semester you do not have a course with a full-time faculty member, a course taught by a Credential / MFCC core adjunct faculty member may be substituted. - b.
+A waiver petition, signed by that faculty member, attesting to your ability to communicate according to the above definition, or - 2.
 All of the following: - a.
 Admission to one of the ABLE programs - b.
-Completion of HD 298 Assessment of Experience - c.
-A waiver petition form for HD 231 signed by your HD 298 instructor, attesting to your ability to communicate.
+Completion of HD 298 Assessment of Experience - A waiver petition form for HD 231 signed by your HD 298 instructor, attesting to your ability to communicate.

-NOTE: Credential students must see the Credential Office regarding a waiver before beginning this process.
+NOTE: Credential students must see the Teacher Education Office regarding a waiver before beginning this process.
 The waiver is not automatic.